PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-07 17:42:21
+Last updated: 2024-04-07 17:43:33
-Random Quote: The Mandalorian.
-His armor alone is worth more than my bounty. - Fennec Shand
+Random Quote: I will not be remembered as Set Arys the Unworthy.
+I will not soil my cloak.  -  Arys Oakheart